Optical spectrometer: Spectrographs

-A spectrograph is an instrument that separates light by its wavelengths and records this data.
+A spectrograph is an instrument that separates light into its wavelengths and records the data.
 A spectrograph typically has a multi-channel detector system or camera that detects and records the spectrum of light.

 The term was first used in 1876 by Dr. Henry Draper when he invented the earliest version of this device, and which he used to take several photographs of the spectrum of Vega.
 This earliest version of the spectrograph was cumbersome to use and difficult to manage.
+Jackson S. Richardson and Johnathon D. Hogan popularized the machine.

 There are several kinds of machines referred to as spectrographs, depending on the precise nature of the waves.
 The first spectrographs used photographic paper as the detector.
 The plant pigment phytochrome was discovered using a spectrograph that used living plants as the detector.
 More recent spectrographs use electronic detectors, such as CCDs which can be used for both visible and UV light.
 The exact choice of detector depends on the wavelengths of light to be recorded.

 A spectrograph is sometimes called polychromator, as an analogy to monochromator.

 Stellar and solar spectrograph

 The star spectral classification and discovery of the main sequence, Hubble's law and the Hubble sequence were all made with spectrographs that used photographic paper.
-The forthcoming James Webb Space Telescope will contain both a near-infrared spectrograph (NIRSpec) and a mid-infrared spectrograph (MIRI).
+James Webb Space Telescope contains both a near-infrared spectrograph (NIRSpec) and a mid-infrared spectrograph (MIRI).

 Echelle spectrograph

-An Echelle spectrograph uses two diffraction gratings, rotated 90 degrees with respect to each other and placed close to one another.
-Therefore, an entrance point and not a slit is used and a 2d CCD-chip records the spectrum.
-Usually one would guess to retrieve a spectrum on the diagonal, but when both gratings have a wide spacing and one is blazed so that only the first order is visible and the other is blazed that a lot of higher orders are visible, one gets a very fine spectrum nicely folded onto a small common CCD-chip.
-The small chip also means that the collimating optics need not to be optimized for coma or astigmatism, but the spherical aberration can be set to zero.
+An echelle-based spectrograph uses two diffraction gratings, rotated 90 degrees with respect to each other and placed close to one another.
+Therefore, an entrance point and not a slit is used and a CCD-chip records the spectrum.
+Both gratings have a wide spacing, and one is blazed so that only the first order is visible and the other is blazed with many higher orders visible, so a very fine spectrum is presented to the CCD.

+Slitless spectrograph

+In conventional spectrographs, a slit is inserted into the beam to limit the image extent in the dispersion direction.
+A slitless spectrograph omits the slit; this results in images that convolve the image information with spectral information along the direction of dispersion.
+If the field is not sufficiently sparse, then spectra from different sources in the image field will overlap.
+The trade is that slitless spectrographs can produce spectral images much more quickly than scanning a conventional spectrograph.
+That is useful in applications such as solar physics where time evolution is important.